kloimhardt/bb-web/README.md

 ### Luminus Guestbook front-end

 Double click on `guestbook_0.html`.
-It is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/).
+It is based on the guestbook-reagent example of the [Luminus book](https://pragprog.com/titles/dswdcloj3/web-development-with-clojure-third-edition/)<sup>[2](#myfootnote2)</sup>.
 To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Using Babashka as back-end

  Download [Babashka](https://github.com/borkdude/babashka/releases/tag/v0.2.1), a single executable file with the two letter name `bb`.
 Copy it into the `bb-web-master` directory created before.
-Double click `bb_web_start.bat`, or open a command prompt<sup>[1](#myfootnote1)</sup> and type:
+Double click `bb_web_start.bat`, or open the console window on your own<sup>[1](#myfootnote1)</sup> and type:

     bb examples/start.clj